 Improve Your Muscle Tone

 Freedivers train their muscles aerobically for the first part of the dive and anaerobically as the dive goes on.
-In conditions of hypoxia, muscles tire quickly, and with time training effectiveness increases.
-The muscles become more efficient at oxygen consumption and there is an increased amount of mitochondria ( our energy powerhouses in our cells) in our body.
+In hypoxic conditions, muscles tire quickly, and with time training effectiveness increases.
+The muscles become more efficient at oxygen consumption and there is an increased amount of mitochondria (the energy powerhouses in our cells) in our body.
 Consequently, athletic performance and endurance are amplified.

 Athletes in a variety of disciplines use hypoxic training.
 They put on special masks or train in high altitude conditions in the mountains.
 In freediving, you don’t need to do something extra.